UnofficialCrusaderPatch/UnofficialCrusaderPatch/README.md

 Furthermore you can join our [Discord Server](https://discord.gg/N4UVjZBRXU) for quick help and feedback.

 ## Contributing
+If you want to contribute translations, get in touch on our [Discord Server](https://discord.gg/N4UVjZBRXU) or get started [here](https://github.com/UnofficialCrusaderPatch/UnofficialCrusaderPatch3)

-If you want to contribute modifications to the game, you can contribute to the [GUI](https://github.com/UnofficialCrusaderPatch/UCP3-GUI).
+If you want to contribute modifications to the user interface, you can contribute to the [GUI](https://github.com/UnofficialCrusaderPatch/UCP3-GUI).

 If you want to contribute modifications to the game, you can contribute to [UCP3](https://github.com/UnofficialCrusaderPatch/UnofficialCrusaderPatch3).